elcafe7/desktop_linktree/README.md

 # desktop_linktree
-A flat, self-updating htmllinktree meant for use on your desktop, editable from your browser.
+A flat, self-updating html linktree meant for use on your desktop, editable from your browser.

 This app uses CSS, HTML, and Javascript.